 Thinking ahead is well worth it

-Putting back shelf stable versions of items can make it so that if something happens you will be less tempted to go out and possibly risk your safety.
+Putting back shelf-stable versions of items can make it so that if something happens you will be less tempted to go out and possibly risk your safety.
 There are so many shelf stable substitutes out there.

 Who will be joining you?

 Your policy about friends and family joining up with you or reaching out for help during a disaster is a very personal one.
-Some people say that they have went as far as giving their adult age children or close family a list of items they need to bring with them in the even of an emergency.
+Some people say that they have gone as far as giving their adult age children or close family a list of items they need to bring with them in the event of an emergency.
 The lists of items shared in this article can help you make a list too.
 If you want to be able to help more no matter what then you need to have some extra on hand.
-This means that if you have young grand kids that you might be caring for then having some baby and toddler supplies on hand might be a good idea.
+This means that if you have young grandkids that you might be caring for then having some baby and toddler supplies on hand might be a good idea.

 Loved ones need to know that sometimes they are better off staying put then trying to make it to you and need to prepare as well.
 If they are resistant to the idea of taking any steps at all to better prepare themselves then this is a warning sign that they might be relying on you to do it for them or they simply don’t believe things will ever get that bad.

 This list has the basics on it but also some items you might not have thought of.
 I have categorized these items for you so it might be a little easier to prioritize what you are putting back and take inventory of what you already have.
-Some of these items of course may not apply at all to your household or the climate you live in but this list is meant to be as inclusive as possible.
+Some of these items, of course, may not apply at all to your household or the climate you live in but this list is meant to be as inclusive as possible.

 For a further resource, check out this article which discusses what to do when people say “I’m coming to your house”.